 These are just a few of the concerns you’ll want to look out for when choosing the perfect theme.
 If you’re ready to begin browsing, then take a look at some of the powerfully functional premium templates here.

 Back in March 2014, Matt Cutts, Google’s head of Webspam, said he personally wanted SSL to be a ranking factor.
-Well that time has come, and probably quicker than most people may have expected.
-Well, somewhat.
+Well, that time has come — and probably quicker than most people expected.
+Well…somewhat.
 As of now, adding an SSL 2048-bit key certificate will only provide a minor boost to your site.
 In fact, Google says it affects “fewer than 1% of global queries” and does not carry as much weight as “other signals such as high-quality content” which only goes to show you, as always, content is king.

-Google has said it wants all “website owners to switch from HTTP to HTTPS to keep everyone safe on the web,” so there’s a good chance we could see that ranking signal strengthen over time.
+Google has said it wants all “website owners to switch from HTTP to HTTPS to keep everyone safe on the web.”
+So, there is a good chance we could see that ranking signal strengthen over time.

-According to Google, more information on this will be released in the future, but in the meantime, Google has provided the following tips:
+According to Google, it will release more information on this in the future, but in the meantime, Google has provided the following tips:

-Installing an SSL is not going to miraculously boost your website to the top of the search results, but as Google continues its “HTTPS everywhere” push, it is definitely something you want to be aware of.
-Especially if it is something Google is encouraging all website owners to do.
+Installing an SSL will not miraculously boost your website to the top of the search results.
+But, as Google continues its “HTTPS everywhere” push, it will definitely become something about which you want to remain aware.
+Especially if Google continues to encourage all website owners to do it.

-In order to make the switch to HTTPS your website will need a Secure Sockets Locket (SSL) Certificate.
+In order to make the switch to HTTPS your website will need a Secure Sockets Layer (SSL) Certificate.
 SSLs are protocols that establish a secure link between a web server and a browser.
-It is a way for social security numbers, passwords, credit card numbers, and other sensitive information to be securely transmitted without being intercepted by a third party.
+They provide a way for social security numbers, passwords, credit card numbers, and other sensitive information to transmit securely between a user and a website without being intercepted by a third party.

-Purchasing an SSL Certificate through InMotion Hosting can be accomplished in just 5 simple steps:
+Purchasing an SSL Certificate through InMotion Hosting takes just 5 simple steps: